go-json-experiment/json/README.md

 Semantics deals with the meaning of syntactic data as usable application data.

 The `Encoder` and `Decoder` types are streaming tokenizers concerned with the packing or parsing of JSON data.
-They operate on `Token` and `RawValue` types which represent the common data structures that are representable in JSON.
+They operate on `Token` and `Value` types which represent the common data structures that are representable in JSON.
 `Encoder` and `Decoder` do not aim to provide any interpretation of the data.